 The name Parmigiano is used in parts of Italy for grana cheeses that don't meet protected designation of origin requirements for Parmigiano-Reggiano, such as specific areas of production, what the cattle eat, lengthy aging and so on.

 Parmesan is the English and American translation of the Italian word Parmigiano-Reggiano.
 There is also evidence that in the 17th to 19th centuries Parmigiano-Reggiano was called Parmesan in Italy and France.

 In the U.S., the word "Parmesan" is not regulated.
 A cheese labeled as Parmesan in the U.S. might be genuine Parmigiano-Reggiano, but it's more likely to be an imitation.
 Most U.S. versions are typically aged a minimum of 10 months.

 Parmesan cheese is also made in Argentina and Australia, but none compares with Italy's preeminent Parmigiano-Reggiano, with its granular texture that melts in the mouth.
 Parmesan cheeses in other countries have comparatively lax regulations.

-Does "Imitation" Parmesan Taste Good?
+Does "Imitation" Parmesan Taste as Good?